leonchen34/nd00333_AZMLND_Project2/README.md

  Then created files "parallel-run.ipynb" and "score.py".
  But when executing parallel-run.ipynb, got the following pipeline run log error <br><br>
  ![failed parallel step](screenshots/FailedParellelStepLog.png)<br><br>
- Hopefully you may shine some light on the problem.
+ Appreciate it if you can help me to figure out the problem.